cozis/Noja/docs/language.md

 7. [Functions](#functions)

 ## A Noja program
 A Noja program is a list of statements that can be of multiple kinds (function delcarations, expressions, if-else branches, etc).
 Any whitespace, if not inside strings, is ignored.
 Comments start with the `#` character and end with the line.
+There are no multi-line comments.

 ## Expressions

-The most basic type of statement of a noja program is an expression.
+The most basic type of statement is an expression.
 They work similarly to other languages.
-You can evaluate mathematical, relational, logical operartions, call functions and lots of other good stuff.
-Then, you can store the result of expressions inside variables and use them later.

 The basic types of values are

 ```py
 3; # Integers:
    #   They are represented internally by 64 bits and are always signed, therefore